code-shoily/yog_ex/README.md

 - **LEDA** - Library of Efficient Data types and Algorithms
 - **TGF** - Trivial Graph Format
 - **JSON** - Adjacency list and matrix formats

-**All I/O modules are implemented in pure Elixir** and work out of the box with the base YogEx installation.
-No additional dependencies are required.

-The previous `yog_io` Gleam package is no longer needed and has been fully replaced with native Elixir implementations.

 ## Quick Start